Drew Sarich: Biography

-2011 he took on the role of Curtis Shank in the musical rendition of Sister Act in Vienna.
+In 2011, he took on the role of Curtis Shank in the musical rendition of Sister Act in Vienna.

-2012 - 2015 Sarich performed the title role in the world premiere of Rocky das Musical in Hamburg.
+From 2012 to 2015 Sarich performed the title role in the world premiere of Rocky das Musical in Hamburg.

 In October 2013, he starred in a Vienna concert version of Andrew Lloyd Webber's Love Never Dies, translated entirely in German, as The Phantom.

-2015 he sang together with Alfie Boe in Classic Quadrophenia – The Who at the Konzerthaus in Vienna.
+In, 2015 he performed with Alfie Boe in Classic Quadrophenia – The Who at the Konzerthaus in Vienna.

-In 2016 he played the role of Ché in Evita in Vienna's Ronacher theater.
+In 2016, Sarich played the role of Ché in Evita in Vienna's Ronacher theater.
 He played Jamie in The Last Five Years in Vienna in between 2018 and 2019.
 From 2017 until 2022 he played Antonio Vivaldi in Vivaldi – The Fifth Season / Vivaldi – Die fünfte Jahreszeit at the Volksoper Vienna.
 The composer Christian Kolonovits created this Ba-Rock Musical having Drew Sarich in mind for the role.

-Between 2018 and 2022 Drew Sarich played at Volksoper Vienna: Robert Baker in Wonderful Town, Daddy Brubeck in Sweet Charity, The Wolf/Cinderella's Prince in Into the Woods and Albin/Zaza in La Cage aux Folles.
+Between 2018 and 2023, Sarich played various roles at the Volksoper Vienna: Robert Baker in Wonderful Town, Daddy Brubeck in Sweet Charity, The Wolf/Cinderella's Prince in Into the Woods and Albin/Zaza in La Cage aux Folles.

-In January 2023, Sarich stars as Hedwig in Hedwig and the Angry Inch at the Vindobona in Vienna.
+In 2023, Sarich starred as Hedwig in Hedwig and the Angry Inch at the Vindobona in Vienna, as Jesus in Jesus Christ Superstar at the Raimund Theater in Vienna, and as Albin/Zaza in La Cage aux Folles in Vienna.

+2024 he received the German Musical Award as best main actor for his role as Juanita in Kasimir und Karoline at the Staatsoper Hannover.